pwandera/Option-Pricing-Simulator/README.md

 6. Security trading is continuous.

 7. The risk-free rate of interest, $r$, is constant and the same for all maturities.

+### References
+Hull, J. C. (2021). *Options, Futures, and Other Derivatives* (11th ed.).
+Pearson Educational Limited.
+Copyright.